hchmr/bittle/README.md

 ### Compiler

 The language is self-hosting, meaning that the compiler is written in Bittle and can compile itself.
 More details on bootstrapping are provided below.
 The only supported platform is Linux on Arm64.
-The compiler is fairly basic, emitting naive assembly code directly to stdout and halting on the first error.
+The compiler is fairly basic, generating very inefficient assembly code and halts on the first error.
 Dynamically allocated memory is handled carelessly, but for a short-lived process like a compiler, memory leaks are of no concern.

 ### Language Extension